-margin's relative importance increases.
-For high school dropouts, the earnings reduction is 10.2 percent, but only about a third is due to reduced employment.
+Table 3 shows that one additional deficit reduces average earnings by 3.9%, with about half of this reduction coming from reduced employment and half from lower wages for those still employed.
+While the overall effect decreases with education, the employment margin's relative importance increases.
+For high school dropouts, the earnings reduction is 10.2%, but only about a third is due to reduced employment.
 For high school graduates, the effects are split roughly evenly between employment and wage declines.
 For college graduates, the impacts are small and not statistically significant, with declines in employment being the main driver of reduced earnings.

 Finally, Table 3 shows that the impact of health declines on earnings is greater for older individuals and those in poor health.
-For individuals in poor health, one additional deficit reduces earnings by 5.4 percent, with 62 percent of this effect attributed to the employment margin.
-In contrast, for those in good health, an additional deficit reduces earnings by 2.7 percent and the effect is not statistically significant.
-For older individuals, an additional deficit decreases earnings by 4.6 percent, with just over half of the effect due to reduced employment probability, while the effect on younger individuals is again not statistically significant.
+For individuals in poor health, one additional deficit reduces earnings by 5.4%, with 62% of this effect attributed to the employment margin.
+In contrast, for those in good health, an additional deficit reduces earnings by 2.7% and the effect is not statistically significant.
+For older individuals, an additional deficit decreases earnings by 4.6%, with just over half of the effect due to reduced employment probability, while the effect on younger individuals is again not statistically significant.